How to Build a Wooden Toy Box

 Children need a special place to store their toys, books and games.
 This sturdy wooden toy chest helps keep the home from clutter by providing a safe place for their storage, and the opportunity for you teach your children responsibility, and the need to pick up after themselves.
 The chest features two approved safety lid supports that prevents the top from ever falling.
 When the lid is down it provides a place for the children to sit.
 Convenient finger slots on the sides allows for this wood toy box to be easily transported.

 Technical Information for Building a Wooden Toy Box

-Scale Back Rest H to the drawing dimension size.
+- Scale Back Rest H to the drawing dimension size.
 This can be accomplished by measuring the print out of the project and dividing that size into the dimension size shown on the drawing, or listed in the Bill of Materials.
 This will give a “Multi-Factor” that can be used to figure the enlargement size for the pattern.

-Take the drawing printout and the multi-factor to a printing company.
+- Take the drawing printout and the multi-factor to a printing company.
 Most printing companies that do duplicating can make the enlargement required for the pattern.

-The same multi-factor can be used to determine the enlargements for the other shapes I & O.
+- The same multi-factor can be used to determine the enlargements for the other shapes I & O.

-Trace the pattern enlargements onto poster board or Mylar and cut out the patterns with a pair of scissors.
+- Trace the pattern enlargements onto poster board or Mylar and cut out the patterns with a pair of scissors.

-Use these patterns to trace the shapes onto the wood stock.
+- Use these patterns to trace the shapes onto the wood stock.